cwoac/nvvim/README.md

 This should work on any recent vim compiled with `+python`.
 You will also need the [xapian][] library and python bindings.
 Note that xapian does not currently work with python3.

 ## Installation
 The installation process is currently rather manual.
+Copy `nvim` to somewhere on your path and `nvim.vim` into `~/.vim/` (or anywhere else - just edit the nvim script accordingly)

 ## Usage

+I've made a quick screencast [here](http://showterm.io/3668688fe06b53482da16) outlining basic usage.

-Use `index.py` to initialise the database (see below) then run `vim -S nvim.vim` from the directory containing it's notes..
+* (Optionally) Use `index.py` to initialise the database with existing notes (see below).
+* run `nvim` from within that directory.
 You will be presented with two windows - on the right is the main pane where the note is displayed; on the left the list of search results.
 The first line of the search box is the current search term.

 Use `[[` to trigger vim's autocomplete with the list of availiable titles.